 8. Lodge EC7OD43 Enameled Cast Iron Oval Dutch Oven, 7-Quart, Red

-This large oval Lodge enamel Dutch oven is made of cast iron with layered porcelain enamel interior and exterior.
+This large oval Lodge enamel Dutch oven is made of cast iron with a layered porcelain enamel interior and exterior.
 Complete with a self-basting lid that traps heat, moisture, and nutrients.

-Cooktops you can use this enamel dutch oven on include gas, electric, induction, and of course your conventional oven.
+Cooktops you can use this enamel Dutch oven on include gas, electric, induction, and, of course, your conventional oven.

 You also would not want to use this beautiful cast iron enamel cookware on open flames, coals, or outdoor grills.

 If you are after a Dutch oven to use over a fire, a pre-seasoned cast iron Dutch oven is needed.

 This enamel cast iron is made in China to Lodge specifications.
 All other Lodge cast iron cookware is made in the USA.

 Even though this oven is dishwasher safe, hand washing is recommended with warm, soapy water.
 As this Dutch oven is coated with porcelain layers, there is no need to season this cast iron.

 This oven is 10.25 inches x 15.56 inches x 7.13 inches and weighs 15.97 pounds.

 Go and see my full review of Lodge EC7OD43 Enameled Cast Iron Oval Dutch Oven, 7-Quart, Red.